 Connie Lansberg is a Melbourne-based jazz artist who combines three things in a really distinctive way: songwriting, performance, and energy healing.
 She’s known for a clear, fresh, and deeply emotive vocal style, and she also works as a certified sound healer.
 Her signature concept, Transformational Entertainment™, is built around the idea that her songs, played live or recorded, can help move stuck energy and support emotional release by gently shifting what’s been held in the emotional body.
 In her shows, each song is connected to a different energy, and the listener’s awareness is part of what helps the release happen.

-Connie Lansberg, in collaboration with Brad Rabuchin, has released a new single, “Aeroplane.”
-The song starts with amazing laid-back riffs, and the moment Connie’s vocals kick in, it feels like the whole track transforms.
+Connie Lansberg, in collaboration with Brad Rabuchin, has released a new album, “Aeroplane.”
+The album opens with the self-titled song.
+It starts with amazing laid-back riffs, and the moment Connie’s vocals kick in, it feels like the whole track transforms.
 There’s not a lot of clutter.
 No excessive noise or overcomplication.
 Just clean, flowing guitar energy and mellifluous vocal work that makes the song feel intimate and effortless.

 Latest news: Anthrax is back, this time ‘It’s for the Kids’ – First Album in a Decade